shuqingzai/carbon/README.md

 carbon.Yesterday().ToTimeString() // 13:14:15
 // Return datetime of yesterday in a given timezone carbon.Yesterday(carbon.NewYork).ToDateTimeString() // 2020-08-04 13:14:15
-// Return timestamp with second of yesterday carbon.Yesterday().Timestamp() // 1596546855
+// Return timestamp with second precision of yesterday carbon.Yesterday().Timestamp() // 1596546855
-// Return timestamp with millisecond of yesterday carbon.Yesterday().TimestampMilli() // 1596546855999
+// Return timestamp with millisecond precision of yesterday carbon.Yesterday().TimestampMilli() // 1596546855999
-// Return timestamp with microsecond of yesterday carbon.Yesterday().TimestampMicro() // 1596546855999999
+// Return timestamp with microsecond precision of yesterday carbon.Yesterday().TimestampMicro() // 1596546855999999
-// Return timestamp with nanosecond of yesterday carbon.Yesterday().TimestampNano() // 1596546855999999999
+// Return timestamp with nanosecond precision of yesterday carbon.Yesterday().TimestampNano() // 1596546855999999999

 // Return datetime of tomorrow